e-chong/e-chong.github.io/index.md

 ---
 **EuroSAT Land Use and Land Cover Classification using Deep Learning**

-In this notebook, I used deep learning methods (implemented in Python and Keras) to identify land use and land cover classifications for images in the EuroSAT dataset, a collection of 27,000 Sentinel-2 satellite images consisting of 13 spectral bands and 10 pre-labeled classes (e.g., Highway, AnnualCrop, River, Residential).
+In this notebook, I used deep learning methods (implemented in Python using Keras) to identify land use and land cover classifications for images in the [EuroSAT dataset](https://github.com/phelber/eurosat "EuroSAT"), a collection of 27,000 Sentinel-2 satellite images consisting of 13 spectral bands and 10 pre-labeled classes (e.g., Highway, AnnualCrop, River, Residential).

 My best overall model was able to accurately classify 94.9% of the images in a 50% testing set.